stephenyang0215/used_vehicle/README.md

 * Rental
 Tell if the vehicle is a rental car or not.
 * Location
-State and city/county of a vehicle where it located.
+State and city/county of a vehicle where it locates.
 * MPG_city
-Fuel efficiency in city area.
+Fuel efficiency under city driving condition.
 * MPG_highway
-Fuel efficiency in highway.
+Fuel efficiency under highway driving condition.
 * Transmission
 A transmission is a machine in a power transmission system, which provides controlled application of the power.
 * OwnershipHistory